lachlants/denet/README.md

     git clone https://github.com/Theano/Theano.git

-2. Revert to revision used in the paper (might not be neccessary):
+2. Revert to revision used in the papers (might not be neccessary):

     git checkout fadc8be492628dcef4760ab4cfcd147824a8226f